All you need to know

-The Plaza Café near the Zoo entrance is open for to-go orders.
+The Plaza Café near the Zoo entrance is fully open.
 Grab-and-go food and beverage options are available seasonally for purchase at the Pearl Street Grille.
 Water bottle refilling stations are open but all drinking fountains are currently closed for safety reasons.
 Gift kiosks are also open.
 Major credit cards and debit cards are the only forms of payment accepted to reduce personal contact.

 Are the aquariums open?